7. Database access

 Public Sub Main(ByVal args() As String)

-' console application
+' application console

-' parameter validation
+' parameter verification

 If args.Length <> 1 Then

-' error message
+' error msg

 ' end